-The growing quantity of data and computation came together in late 2000s 6 to create ideas like deep Belief Networks (Hinton et al., 2006), deep 7 Boltzmann machines (Salakhutdinov and Larochelle, 2010), large-scale 8 training using GPUs (Raina et al., 2009) etc. The watershed moment 9 that got everyone's attention was when Krizhevsky et al. (2012) trained 10 a convolutional neural network to show dramatic improvement in the 11 classification performance on a large dataset called ImageNet.
-This is a 12 dataset with 1.4 million images collected across 1000 different categories.
-13 Performing well on this dataset was considered very difficult, the best 14 approaches in 2011 (ImageNet challenge used to be an annual competition 15 until 2016) achieved about 25% error.
-Krizhevsky et al. (2012) managed 16 to obtain an error of 15.3%.
-Many significant results in the world of 17 neural networks have been achieved since 2012.
-Today, deep networks 18 in their various forms run a large number of applications in computer 19 vision, natural language processing, speech processing, robotics, physical 20 sciences such as chemistry and biology, medical sciences, and many many 21 others (LeCun et al., 2015).
-22 This progress in deep learning has been driven by the availability of 23 data and cheap computation.
-Most importantly, it is driven today by the 24 intense curiosity of people from diverse fields of inquiry.
+The growing quantity of data and computation came together in late 2000s to create ideas like deep Belief Networks (Hinton et al., 2006), deep Boltzmann machines (Salakhutdinov and Larochelle, 2010), large-scale training using GPUs (Raina et al., 2009) etc. The watershed moment that got everyone's attention was when Krizhevsky et al. (2012) trained a convolutional neural network to show dramatic improvement in the classification performance on a large dataset called ImageNet.
+This is a dataset with 1.4 million images collected across 1000 different categories.
+Performing well on this dataset was considered very difficult, the best approaches in 2011 (ImageNet challenge used to be an annual competition until 2016) achieved about 25% error.
+Krizhevsky et al. (2012) managed to obtain an error of 15.3%.
+Many significant results in the world of neural networks have been achieved since 2012.
+Today, deep networks in their various forms run a large number of applications in computer vision, natural language processing, speech processing, robotics, physical sciences such as physics, chemistry and biology, medical sciences, and many many others (LeCun et al., 2015).

+This progress in deep learning has been driven by the availability of data and cheap computation.
+Most importantly, it is driven today by the intense curiosity of people from diverse fields of inquiry.
 Deep learning in its modern form is a very young field.
-As is typical in new fields, consolidation of ideas is difficult to come by.
-The dramatic progress today is driven by ideas that are often-quixotic and a large number of open problems remain in how we may build a more sophisticated understanding of deep networks.
+As is typical in new fields, consolidation of ideas has not happened yet; so you will often see conflicting explanations for the same concept.
+The dramatic progress today is driven by ideas that are often quite unusual and a large number of open problems remain in how we may build a more sophisticated understanding of deep networks.